Data release: Self-build and custom housebuilding data

 5. Have you introduced a charge for entry onto the register? [yes/no] (if no go to Q6)

-a.
-How much do you charge? [£]
+- How much do you charge? [£]

-b.
-Is it a one-off charge, annual charge or both? [tick boxes for One-off, Annually, Both]
+- Is it a one-off charge, annual charge or both? [tick boxes for One-off, Annually, Both]

 Relevant authorities can only set fees on a cost recovery basis.
 Any fees charged must therefore be proportionate, reflect genuine costs incurred, should not act as a deterrent for people to be entered on or remain on the register and should not be viewed as a mechanism to manage demand.
 Authorities are advised to provide a transparent rationale for why they are charging, and how charges have been arrived at, and to review this to ensure costs remain proportionate and fair.

-To recover their costs of registering an individual or association of individuals, relevant authorities can charge an entry fee to individuals and associations of individuals who apply to be entered on their register.
-Relevant authorities can charge a different fee to associations than to individuals where they incur a different cost for processing an application from an association of individuals compared with an application from an individual.
+To recover their costs of registering an individual or association of individuals, relevant authorities may charge an entry fee to individuals and associations of individuals who apply to be entered on their register.
+Relevant authorities may charge a different fee to associations than to individuals where they incur a different cost for processing an application from an association of individuals compared with an application from an individual.

-Relevant authorities that are not exempt from the ‘duty to grant planning permissions etc’ can charge an additional annual fee in following years to those who are entered on Part 1 of their register (or the register if no local connection test has been set and so the register is not divided into two parts) and wish to remain on it.
+Relevant authorities that are not exempt from the ‘duty to grant planning permissions etc’ may charge an additional annual fee in following years to those who are entered on Part 1 of their register (or the register if no local connection test has been set and so the register is not divided into two parts) and wish to remain on it.

 6. Beyond the minimum requirement of holding a webpage, what is your local authority actively doing to publicise your self- and custom-build register?

+Question 6 asks what the authority is actively doing to publicise the register.
 Section 1(2) of the Self-build and Custom Housebuilding Act 2015 requires each relevant authority to publicise its register.
 As a minimum, it is recommended that relevant authorities hold and regularly update a webpage that is dedicated to self-build and custom housebuilding.
+Relevant authorities are encouraged to consider additional innovative methods of publicising their register to increase awareness of it, such as hosting events.

-Relevant authorities are encouraged to consider additional innovative methods of publicising their register to increase awareness of it such as hosting events.
 Relevant authorities are encouraged to publish in their Authority Monitoring Report and the self and custom build section of their website, headline data on the demand for self-build and custom housebuilding revealed by their register and other sources.
 This can support development opportunities for self-build and custom housebuilding by increasing awareness among landowners, builders and developers of the level and nature of demand for self-build and custom housebuilding in the local area.

-Authorities may wish to consider using a range of other communication approaches to ensure that their registers are publicised locally; for example through local radio, newspapers and social media, neighbourhood forums, parish and town councils and other opportunities.
+Authorities may wish to consider using a range of other communication approaches to ensure that their registers are publicised locally; for example, through local radio, newspapers and social media, neighbourhood forums, parish and town councils and other opportunities.

 The types of information relevant authorities are advised to publish (while having regard to data protection obligations) include:

-• the number of individuals and associations on their register
+the number of individuals and associations on their register

-• the number of serviced plots of land sought
+the number of serviced plots of land sought

-• preferred locations in a local area, plot sizes and type of housing intended to be built, where this information has been requested by the authority and provided by an applicant
+preferred locations in a local area, plot sizes and type of housing intended to be built, where this information has been requested by the authority and provided by an applicant

 Publishing data such as the numbers of individuals or groups who have successfully acquired plots in a local area can be a useful way of demonstrating progress locally to meet demand for self-build and custom housebuilding in an area.